-In promoting sustainable management, we have positioned human capital management source of future innovation, and improve work engagement.
-Based on the results of an employee engagement survey we conducted in fiscal 2023, we will create a human resource strategy that is linked with our management strategy; build a human resource portfolio and then hire, assign, and develop talent based on that portfolio; and create and family life.
-In addition to expanding our childcare support, we have extended the period for which the shorter working hour system can be applied, introduced a shift work system that can be used for childcare, and established a system for limiting work areas.
-In recognition of these measures, in 2021 we received "Kurumin Certification" from the Japanese government for our childcare support activities.
+In promoting sustainable management, we have positioned human capital management as a strategically important issue.

+In order to realize OVOL Vision 2030, we must actively invest in human capital, our source of future innovation, and improve work engagement.
+Based on the results of an employee engagement survey we conducted in fiscal 2023, we will create a human resource strategy that is linked with our management strategy; build a human resource portfolio and then hire, assign, and develop talent based on that portfolio; and create an environment where diverse employees can thrive.